Sitting Pole Up Exercise

 Keep your body very close to the pole as you lift, make sure your pelvis remains tucked underneath you, and keep those core muscles engaged!

 Now change your hands around so the other hand is on top, and repeat the lift.
 It's important to change up your grip each time, as this will be very helpful in developing balanced strength.
-It will also help develop your ability to execute moves using both your dominant and non-dominant sides.
+It will also help develop your ability to execute spins and other pole tricks using both your dominant and non-dominant sides.

 Depending on your level, you might start out with only 1 or 2 lifts on each side.
-As you get stronger, work up to 6 lifts on each side (12 lifts in total) before moving up to the Kneeling Pole Lift variation (this variation is explained in the pole exercises DVD).
+As you get stronger, work up to 6 lifts on each side (12 lifts in total).
+You can then increase the difficulty of this exercise by doing it from a kneeling position, and then eventually from a standing position.

 Sitting Pole Up Exercise - Reminders